Rasmika-b/The-Freebird-App/README.md

   The best accuracy is achieved from Random Forest - 96.78%

-The PDF- capstone-1 has Intro, Explanation and Flow of the project.
+The capstone-1 has Intro, Explanation, and Flow of the project.

-The PDF- capstone-2 shares the Results, Code, and References of the project.
+The capstone-2 shares the Results, Code, and References of the project.

-The PDF (capston-1 and capstone-2) uploaded has the entire project details, code, and references.
+The PDF (capston-1 and capstone-2) uploaded has the entire project details.
 You can make use of that for guidance or while building a similar application.
 Thanks!